huntdatacenter/docs/docs/coordination/agreements/downloads.md

 ::: details Clarification of the form fields

-The following form fields are including in the "HUNT Cloud Lab Agreement" version 3.4.
+The following form fields are included in the "HUNT Cloud Lab Agreement" version 3.4.

 **Data space**